AlexJDodd/javascriptProjectOne/README.md

 http://alexdodd.ca/memory-game/

 Thanks for checking out my memory game!
-This was my first project in my first JavaScript course.
-I've done dome refactoring since, and am always working on improving projects.
+This was my first project in my first JavaScript course utilizing the jQuery library.
+I've done some refactoring since, and am always working on improving projects.
 Feel free to clone the app and send recommendations for improvements.